zfan20/MT4SR/README.md

-# RSASRec
+# MIS-Rec
-code submission of RSASRec for KDD 2022
+code submission of MIS-Rec for ICDM